 About 6 miles (10 km) north of Banbury, Claydon is the northernmost village in Oxfordshire.
 The parish is bounded by Warwickshire to the west and Northamptonshire to the east.
 Approximately 300 people currently live in the village.

 The main transport link is the nearby A423 Southam Road, giving easy access to the M40 motorway.
-A Bus Service (Stagecoach Bus No. 277) runs once daily to/from Banbury.
 The nearest train station is Banbury, with regular connections to UK-wide destinations.
 The nearest airport with domestic and international flights is Birmingham International.